Richard Kelly (rugby union)

-Richard Kelly (born 10 September 1987) is a retired Welsh rugby union player.
-He last played Lock with the Scarlets in the Pro14.

-Today Richard works as a transition coach for the Ospreys.
+Richard Kelly (born 10 September 1987) is a retired Welsh rugby union player who played as a lock for the Ospreys and the Scarlets in the Pro14.
+He was appointed as the Ospreys' transition coach in September 2022.

 Rugby career

 Kelly was born in Swansea, and played for both Mumbles and Dunvant before signing for Swansea RFC in 2007.
 He made his debut for the Ospreys regional side in May 2009 playing the last 6 minutes of the Celtic League match against Munster, this would be his only league appearance for the Ospreys.